Rahamat725/event-management/src/assets/questions_and_answers.md

 #### Answer: ?
 A

-<i>Write your explanation here</i>
-here we are not doing anything with food variable so, the output will be same as food variable have the value.
+<i>here we are not doing anything with food variable so, the output will be same as food variable have the value.</i>

 </p>
 </details>